alessandrojean/mangasproject-downloader/README.md

     mangasproject --id 13 --chapters "831,832,833" [--page 2] --download

-Another examples will be added soon to wiki.
+All examples can be found at [Commands](https://github.com/alessandrojean/mangasproject-downloader/wiki/Commands) page.
 ## Observations

 + All the chapters will be downloaded in the */export* folder;